theforeman/foreman-installer/CONTRIBUTING.md

 ## Filing and Fixing Issues

 All issues are tracked using [Redmine](https://projects.theforeman.org/projects/puppet-foreman/issues).

+Where relevant, the first line of a commit message should reference the associated Redmine issue to permit automation to work correctly, for example:

+`Fixes #31387 - Drop TLS 1.0 and TLS 1.1 from Apache`

 There are two types of issues that may arise:

   * A bug within an individual module
   * A bug within the hooks or scripts of the installer